juliendelile/MECAGEN/README.md

 ##### Run examples

-Once input files are generated, MECAGEN simulations can be started by running the [run_examples.sh](mecagen/run_examples.sh) script.
+Once input files are generated, MecaGen simulations can be started by running the [run_examples.sh](mecagen/run_examples.sh) script.
 If the execution returns prematurely with "gpuassert", please start the script with sudo: "sudo run_examples.sh".

 ##### Support videos